-David's teachings changed the way of mixing for hundreds, thousands people, one quick Google search will show how highly regarded David is, not just among upcoming and aspiring engineers and home producers but among his peers at the top of the music industry.
+David's teachings changed the way of mixing for hundreds of thousands people, a quick Google search will show how highly regarded David is among both upcoming and aspiring engineers and those at the top in the music industry.

-He moves seamlessly from EDM to Hip Hop, Trap Metal, Ballads and Pop, his client list is as diverse as his skills.
-David also discovered, developed and realized the full production of upcoming superstar Bella Kelly (*debut* single "Throat" at over 700K views after 6 weeks)
+He moves seamlessly from EDM to Hip Hop, Trap Metal, Ballads and Pop.
+His client list is as diverse as his skills.
+David also discovered, developed and realized the full production of upcoming superstar Bella Kelly ("Throat" at 730K views, Heartbreak Motel 1M+)

-A 2x platinum album with McSolaar, and numerous charts with artists from all over the world, every mix or production David works on is one of a kind gem.
-Tutor at ProMix Academy (4 full courses)
+A 2x platinum album with McSolaar, and numerous charts with artists from all over the world.
+Every mix or production David works on is one of a kind gem.
+Tutor at ProMix Academy

-Collaborating with numerous leading pro audio companies, such as EVE Audio, MOTU, Heritage, Wes Audio, SSL, Drawmer, Empirical Labs, Softube, Waves, UVI, and many more for official "how to's" demontration videos, consultant and promo campaigns.
+Collaborating with numerous leading pro audio companies, such as EVE Audio, MOTU, Heritage, Wes Audio, SSL, McDSP, Empirical Labs, Softube, Waves, UVI, and many more for official "how to's" videos, consultant and promo campaigns.

-David Gnozzi Credits Include: McSolaar, Ryan Shuck (Orgy, Adema, Julien-K), Raygun Romance, Ty Oliver (Powerman 5000), Sammi Doll (IAMX), Ladytron, Felix Da Housecat, System Syn, Danny Blu, Daniel Graves (Aesthetic Perfection), Mad Gallica, Street Sects, Lizzy Jeff, Kaos India, Lambstone, Audyaroad, The Cabin Fevers, Down To Ground, Hellfire Society, Syndey Valette, The Nest, Levysill, Stonebreed, Fallout, RockBand
+David Gnozzi Credits Include: McSolaar, Ryan Shuck (Orgy, Adema, Julien-K), Bella Kelly, Brooke Colucci, Raygun Romance, Ty Oliver (Powerman 5000), Sammi Doll (IAMX), Ladytron, Felix Da Housecat, System Syn, Danny Blu, Daniel Graves (Aesthetic Perfection), Mad Gallica, Street Sects, Lizzy Jeff, Kaos India, Dustin Coffman (Glassing), Seb Alvarez (METH), Hellfire Society, Syndey Valette, The Nest, Levysill, Stonebreed

 - Universal Records